5 Signs Of Vitamin A Deficiency

 Eczema, poor night vision, and frequent infections, what do these things have in common?
 They are all related to vitamin A deficiency.
 Vitamin A is a fat-soluble vitamin that is important for growth, reproduction, immunity, skin health, and vision.
 It’s also important for the maintenance of other internal organs.

-Vitamin A deficiency can be caused by low intake in the diet or increased need for vitamin A during certain periods of life.
+Vitamin A deficiency can be caused by low intake in the diet or an increased need for vitamin A during certain periods of life.
 It can also be caused by problems in absorbing or processing vitamin A or provitamin A.

 Signs Of Vitamin A Deficiency

 Vitamin A is important for good skin health.
 A deficiency can cause skin dryness and inflammation.
 It has been implicated in skin conditions like acne, eczema, and keratosis pilaris.
 Low levels of vitamin A can also impair wound healing.

 Dry Eyes & Night Blindness

 Difficulty adapting the eyes to low light is one of the early signs of vitamin A deficiency.
-More severe vitamin A deficiency causes a specific dry eye condition called xerophthalmia which is very serious and can lead to destruction of the cornea and blindness.
+More severe vitamin A deficiency causes a specific dry eye condition called xerophthalmia which is very serious and can lead to the destruction of the cornea and blindness.